Rancher¶

 A minimum of five hosts is required for this deployment type.

-- Data Plane:
+Data Plane:

-- Add 3 or more hosts with 1 CPU, >=1.5GB RAM, >=20GB DISK.
-When adding the host, label these hosts with
+Add 3 or more hosts with 1 CPU, >=1.5GB RAM, >=20GB DISK.
+When adding the host, label these hosts with etcd=true.

-. - Orchestration Plane:
+Orchestration Plane:

-.
+Add 1 or more hosts with >=1 CPU and >=2GB RAM.
+When adding the host, label these hosts with orchestration=true.
 You can get away with 1 host, but you sacrifice high availability.
-In the event of this host failing, some K8s features such as the API, rescheduling pods in the event of failure, etc. will not occur until a new host is provisioned. - Compute Plane:
+In the event of this host failing, some K8s features such as the API, rescheduling pods in the event of failure, etc. will not occur until a new host is provisioned.

 http://docs.rancher.com/rancher/v1.5/en/kubernetes/#host-requirements-for-kubernetes

-- My result:
+My result:

-400MB RAM
+with compute=true 400MB RAM

-Backup Rancher server data¶
+Backup Rancher server data

 $ docker stop <container_name_of_original_server>